yyolk/xrpl-price-persist-oracle/README.md

 [`NoEcho`](#note-on-noecho-cloudformation-parameter-for-wallet-secret-seed))

-You can accept all the defaults (including the stack name) and you'll be persisting aggregate prices to the XRPL Testnet. ([An example testnet account.][example-testnet-account])
+Besides the one required parameter without a default (the wallet secret seed), you can accept all the defaults (including the stack name) and you'll be persisting aggregate prices to the XRPL Testnet. ([An example testnet account.][example-testnet-account])